-The Division plans to continue holding meetings of the Buprenorphine Access Workgroup, which will collaborate with the Department's Division of Drug and Alcohol Program Licensure to: 1) further explore the feasibility of expanding the scope of the exception to 28 Pa.
-Code Chapter 715 §715.1 for residential levels of care; 2) monitor progress on recommendations made regarding prescription monitoring as it relates to diversion; and 3) monitor progress on any recommendations made by the specific workgroups in regards to physician education/training, reimbursement and expansion of access to treatment services.
+BDAP will continue to hold meetings of the Buprenorphine Workgroup, to: 1) monitor the response from the Secretary of Health to the action memorandum describing the Buprenorphine Workgroup recommendations for expanding/modifying the exception to 28 Pa.
+Code Chapter 715; 2) discuss implementation plans for approved parts of the action memorandum, as well as plan to evaluate the impact the changes have on delivery of Buprenorphine services; and 3) monitor progress on any recommendations made by the specific workgroups in regards to physician education/training, reimbursement and expansion of access to treatment services.